lahari19/Movie-website/README.md

 1. Fork this repository
 2. Clone your forked copy of the project
 3. Navigate to the project directory by "cd Movie-website"
-4. And run "npm start" to run the application
+4. And type "npm start" to run the application

 ## Available Scripts